 We’re committed to putting the needs of people affected by cancer at the heart of everything we do.
 That’s why we conduct and support research which involves patients, carers and healthcare professionals.

 How we involve the public in our research

-Tenovus Cancer Care is a member of the Charities Research Involvement Group.
-This group is a sub group of the Shared Learning Group on Involvement.
+We’re a member of the Charities Research Involvement Group, a sub group of the Shared Learning Group on Involvement.
 The aim of the main group is to encourage shared learning about patient and carer involvement between voluntary sector organisations working in the UK.

 The focus of the Charities Research Involvement Group is involvement in research.
 We currently involve patients and the public in every stage of our iGrant funding process by having our lay Research Advisory Group (RAG) made up of entirely people affected by cancer.

 Our Research Network

 We also have our Research Network made up of over 3,000 people affected by cancer who we email on a quarterly basis telling them of any opportunities to get involved in research.
 Take a look at the list of opportunities available here.